“I want to let them know that we have suffered and are leading difficult lives. We have lost our dignity and hope”

-War erupted in Sudan between the Sudanese Armed Forces and the Rapid Support Forces on 15 April 2023, triggering one of the world’s largest humanitarian crises.
+The quote is from a refugee woman in South Sudan, where war erupted in April 2023 between the Sudanese Armed Forces and the Rapid Support Forces, a rebellious paramilitary group once allied of the central Sudanese government.
+It triggered one of the world’s largest humanitarian crises.
 Three years later, the conflict has devastated cities, destroyed livelihoods, and forced millions to flee.
-According to the report of the Norwegian Refugee, published on the 9th April, nine million people are internally displaced, while 3.6 million have sought refuge in neighboring countries such as Chad, South Sudan, Egypt, and Libya.
+According to a report by the Norwegian Refugee published in April this year, 9 million people are internally displaced, while 3.6 million have sought refuge in neighboring countries such as Chad, South Sudan, Egypt, and Libya.

 What began as a temporary escape has turned into prolonged displacement.
 Many families fled with almost nothing, expecting a quick resolution.
 Today, most are entering a fourth year without stable housing.
 Living conditions vary, from overcrowded camps to shared accommodations in unfamiliar cities, but the struggle to survive is universal.